vanesascode/100-days-of-code/log.md

 If doing a todolist again is going a step back, then yes.
 But if you are doing a todolist applying concepts you are not confident with yet, and that are making big projects a nightmare, then I think it’s a step forward. 👩‍💻

 Code: https://github.com/vanesascode/todolist-from-easy-to-very-difficult-react-tsx

+### Day 4️⃣5️⃣ - Starting new project

+So, I’m building the skeleton for a new project at the 4geeksacademy bootcamp, a reading list that will be able to have a list of favourite characters, vehicles and plantes from #starwars

+Working with a new template for the school, so my code is quite slow…

+I’ll be showing the functionalities and the styles, in future days…

+***